 - It's useful to have a system in place for reviewing and approving standard messages.
 If you're unsure whether a more complicated message may cause a misunderstanding, run it by a colleague before you send it.

-- Use an established text message service for your communications, rather than a personal phone.
+- Use an established clinical text message service for your communications, rather than a personal phone.

-- Make clear to patients that text is not a channel for clinical enquiries or conversations.
+- Make clear to patients if the text service is 'non-reply'; and what other channels are available to them for clinical enquiries or conversations.

-- It's a good idea to have a practice policy on the use of text messages posted in a prominent place within the practice, such as the waiting room, and given to patients as a leaflet when they provide their mobile number.
+It's a good idea to have a practice policy on the use of text messages posted in a prominent place within the practice, such as the waiting room and on the website.
+Usually the patient will be asked about their contact preferences during their registration, so it's also a good idea to include this policy in new patient information leaflets.